tubatechdynamics/offerings/resources/ai-grant-writing.md

 ## Understanding ChatGPT

-If you're feeling like a cat wandering into a new room, unsure about what ChatGPT actually is, you're not alone!
+If you're unsure about what ChatGPT actually is, you're not alone!
 Let’s break it down.
 ChatGPT is a powerful AI tool that can assist with writing tasks, including the sometimes-daunting task of crafting grant proposals.
 It’s like having a friendly helper who never tires of brainstorming or editing, making the process quicker and less stressful.

 At its core, ChatGPT works by generating text based on the prompts you provide.
 Think of it like a helpful cat that brings you the right information every time you ask.
 Whether you need help drafting a proposal, refining your narrative, or simply organizing your thoughts, ChatGPT can offer suggestions, complete sentences, or even create entire sections.